Stocks inch up as October kicks off, Merck jumps

 The three major indices had worst September month since 2011

 U.S. stock futures inched higher on Friday as investors usher in a new month amid ongoing uncertainty on Capitol Hill.
-While lawmakers avoided a government shutdown, the state of addressing the debt limit remains in limbo.
+Dow member Merck also aided gains.

 Dow futures rose over 100 points or 0.3%, while the S&P 500 and Nasdaq Composite point to a gain of about 0.3% apiece.